 Camping and fires - In general, Conservancy preserves are only open from dawn to dusk and camping and fires are prohibited.
-An exception is made at designated fire pits at Barr Hill Natural Area in Greensboro.
+An exception is made at Barr Hill Natural Area in Greensboro, where fires are allowed in designated fire pits, but camping is prohibited.